Sherpa-Sec/Jira_Ticket_Workflow_Simulation/ticket1_vpn_reset.md

 ---

 ### ⚙️ 3.
 Ticket In Progress (Triage & Troubleshooting)
 Ticket status updated to **In Progress**.
-Investigation begins to identify root cause and potential resolution.
+Investigation begins to identify the root cause and potential resolution.

 <img width="1525" height="927" alt="03_ticket_in_progress" src="https://github.com/user-attachments/assets/b2074537-5cf1-4d0f-8097-d89608b3a5a5" />